 When you put it in perspective the price of a custom designed website is not so much for an item that you buy once and own forever.
 The cost of the average custom designed website amortized over 5 years comes out to around $60 a month, many businesses spend much more than that every month for print advertising.

 Feel free to use our “Get a quote” tab above to see how our prices compare to a template based website.
 There is no obligation or high pressure sales tactics involved.

-All too often businesses get their new websites designed and then forget about them and expect them to do the rest.
-Business people sometimes assume that if a website doesn’t take off, that the web designer hasn’t done his job correctly, that may be true in some cases, but for a website to really excel it needs to be treated like a high maintenance girlfriend.
+All too often businesses get their new websites designed and then forget about them and expect the website to do the rest.
+Business people sometimes assume that if a website does not take off right away, that the web designer has not done his job correctly.
+While that may be true in some cases, for a website to really excel it needs to be treated like a high maintenance girlfriend.
 Here is my list of the top 5 things you can do to set your website on fire and increase web traffic.

 - Blog – This brings us back to the old cliche about content being the ruling monarch or some other such drivel, the point is that your content is everything.
 Good wordy content drives search engine ranking up, it also encourages people to spend time on your site and it motivates visitors to return to your site again and again.
 Blogging is the best way for a website owner to add content to a website regularly and tools like RSS help disseminate that information and increase web traffic too.
 Set a schedule and stick to it, one new entry a week, or a day or whatever works with your schedule.